jennguyen1/nhuyhoa/_posts/2016-03-03-Multilevel-Models.md

 se.ranef(mod)
 {% endhighlight %}

-We can use the following estimates to obtain confidence intervals for the estimates.
+Use the following estimates to obtain confidence intervals for the estimates.

 ## Prediction

-We can obtain prediction estimates and its confidence intervals (from quantiles) by using simulation.
-The methods of how we do this may depend on what we want to predict.
+Obtain prediction estimates and its confidence intervals (from quantiles) by using simulation.
+How this is done depends on what is being predicted.

-If we want to predict a data point for a given group, we use the estimated group coefficient to calculate the fitted value for $$y$$.
-We also need to add an error term (specified by $$\sigma_y$$).
+Topredict a data point for a given group, use the estimated group coefficient to calculate the fitted value for $$y$$.
+Add an error term (specified by $$\sigma_y$$) to the equation.
 The variance for these predictions are $$\sigma^2_y$$.

-If we want to predict a data point for a new group, we conduct a two-step simulation.
-First we simulate the group estimate using its predictors and the error term $$\sigma^2_a$$.
-We then use these estimates to predict $$y$$ along with its own error terms $$\sigma^2_y$$.
+To predict a data point for a new group, conduct a two-step simulation.
+First, simulate the group estimate using its predictors and the error term $$\sigma^2_a$$.
+Then use these estimates to predict $$y$$ along with its own error terms $$\sigma^2_y$$.
 The variance of these predictions are $$\sigma^2_a + \sigma^2_y$$.
 The ability to obtain predictions for new groups is a great advantage for multilevel models.

 The simulation procedure detailed above is done on a Bayesian approach.
-We can also simulate data from a bootstrapping approach.
+Simulations may also be dine via a bootstrapping approach.
 Simulations are useful to obtain predictions, standard error estimates, etc.

 ## Plotting Random Effects in R